AaronBratcher/AgileDB/README.md

 @discardableResult
 public func save(to db: AgileDB, autoDeleteAfter expiration: Date? = nil) -> Bool

 /**
+ Remove the object from the database

+ - parameter db: Database object that holds the data.
+This does not delete nested objects.
+ - returns: Discardable Bool value of a successful deletion.
+*/
+public func delete(from db: AgileDB) -> Bool

+/**
- Asynchronously instantiate object and populate with values from the database.
+ Asynchronously instantiate object and populate with values from the database, recursively if necessary.

  - parameter db: Database object to hold the data.
  - parameter key: Key of the data entry.